phueb/BabyBERTa/README.md

 4. Each sequence is sub-word tokenized with custom-trained BBPE Tokenizer from `tokenizers`.
 5. Multiple sequences are batched together (default is 16).
-6. Each batch of sequences is input to a custom trained `tokenizers` BBPE Tokenizer, which produces output compatible with the `forward()` method of BabyBERT.
+6. Each batch of sequences is input to a custom trained `tokenizers` BBPE Tokenizer, which produces output compatible with the `forward()` method of BabyBERTa.

-## Using the BabyBERT vocab
+## Using the BabyBERTa vocab

 To use our 8192-words vocabulary for training a Roberta model in `fairseq` v0.10.2,